So today I wanted to have a chat about your blogging inbox and some of the potential blogging scams you might come across as a blogger.

 This is always an attempt to link build- and very rarely someone keen to blog.
 You can always ask for their twitter handle and blog address just to be sure- but 9/10 these emails should go straight in the trash!

 I’ve written about whether bloggers should work for free before.
 It’s a tricky one as in some cases it can be beneficial.
 However, usually, you will be asked to link to or feature a company for free with the promise of ‘sharing’ your work on Twitter.
-Usually, they have about 27 twitter followers but even if it’s more substantial, think carefully!
+Usually, they have about 27 Twitter followers but even if it’s more substantial, think carefully!
 How many people will realistically click on the link and then follow your blog from one tweet?
+If you’re interested in freelance writing, definitely check out my freelance writing ebook which explains how to make a living from freelance writing.

 One word: no. I hate these.
 Imagine if you asked ten engineers to come over to your house and you’d pay the best one?
 These competitions are very clever.
 You could pay 100 bloggers properly for their work and spend thousands, or you could come up with a prize of a few hundred pounds and ask 100 bloggers to compete it for it Hunger Games style.
 The later is far far cheaper and means the majority of people who enter get literally no compensation for their work.